We write a lot of posts on Copyblogger about how business owners can apply techniques used by professional copywriters.

 5. The stakes are high

-If you’ve got a big launch or an important marketing campaign, you need to make sure your copy is making a great impression.
+If you’ve got a big launch or an important marketing campaign, you need your copy to make a great impression.

 - That means a terrific headline that gets attention immediately.